alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 ### Construction

 Construction will proceed in stages.
-Entries every kilometer or so should allow easy access to the tunnel, for eventual repairs.
+Entries every kilometer should allow easy access to the tunnel for repairs.

 A regular
 [Tunnel boring machine](https://en.wikipedia.org/wiki/Tunnel_boring_machine)